ec-europa/oe-poetry-client/docs/01-poetry.md

 # Poetry factory object

-The `Poetry` object allows to access every component provided by the Poetry Client library, be it the client, the server or a generic Poetry message object.
-It also provides a simple way of configuring its services by accepting a list of parameters.
+The `Poetry` object allows to access any component provided by the Poetry Client library, be it the client, the server or a message object.
+It also provides the host application for a simple way of configuring its services.

-The `Poetry` object is essentially a dependency injection container based on [Pimple](https://pimple.symfony.com/) whose only responsibility is to provide ready-to-use services.
+The `Poetry` object is essentially a dependency injection container based on [Pimple](https://pimple.symfony.com/) whose only responsibility is to build and provide ready-to-use, fully configured services.

-Services are exposed by service providers.
-Each service provider class defines how each object should be constructed and which dependencies it should be injected with.
-Dependency injection allows the code to be fully decoupled and easily testable.
+Internally services are exposed by service providers.
+Each service provider class defines how services should be constructed and which dependencies they should be injected with.

+Finally, dependency injection allows the code to be fully decoupled and easily testable.

 ## Configuration

-To start using the Poetry Client library you can just create a new instance of the `Poetry` factory object as follow:
+To start using the Poetry Client library it's enough to create a new instance of the `Poetry` factory as follow:

 ```php
 $poetry = new Poetry();